medale/spark-mail-docker/README.md

 with a customized Spark distro and some files we need to run the [Spark Mail Tutorial](https://github.com/medale/spark-mail/blob/master/presentation/SparkMailPresentation.md).
 The Dockerfile starts with the sequenceiq/hadoop-docker:2.6.0 [see Hadoop Docker](https://github.com/sequenceiq/hadoop-docker) image.

-# Obtaining medale/spark-mail from DockerHub
+# Obtaining medale/spark-mail-docker from DockerHub

     sudo docker pull medale/spark-mail-docker:v1.2.1

-# Run spark-mail docker image
+# Run spark-mail-docker image

 ## Simple run (no shared drive)